jrpool/rallytree/README.md

 This feature creates passing results for all test cases of user stories in a tree, except for test cases that already have results or that have no owner.
 If a test case is in any test sets, the result is defined as belonging to the first of those test sets.
 You must specify a build (asRally requires) and may specify a note, to be applied to all of the new results.
 Whoever is the owner of the test case is defined as the tester of the result.

+## Planification

+This feature creates a test plan (a tree of test folders and test cases) that mirrors a tree of user stories and test cases.

 ## Documentation

 This feature produces a JSON representation of a tree of user stories.